 Office hours: Students and lecturer will agree upon office hours by appointment

-MARIO PETRILLO (President)
+MARIO PETRILLO (Substitute)

 The exam is oral and includes the autonomous creation of a final presentation / essay on a topic chosen by the student and the answer to questions asked by the teacher on topics covered in class.